 Step 2: In the PowerShell window, type the following command and then press Enter key to get a list of all default apps and universal apps installed from the Store.

 Step 3: Scroll down to see the app that you want to uninstall.
 And if you’re going to uninstall all apps at once, please skip to Step 6.

 Copy the package name of the application as we can’t uninstall an app by just entering its name.
 The package name appears right next to PackageFullName.

 For instance, in this guide, we are uninstalling the Maps app.
 To do so, we need to first copy the full package name of the app.
 To copy the full package name, select the full package name as shown in the above picture, and then use Ctrl + C hotkey to copy the name.

 Step 4: To uninstall the app, type the following command:

-In the above command replace PackageFullName with the full package name of the app.
+In the above command, replace PackageFullName with the full package name of the app.
 In this guide, we are removing the Maps app.
-So we have put the full package name of Maps app.
+So we have put the full package name of the Maps app.

 Step 5: To remove all default apps from all user accounts, use the following command.